SteeltoeOSS/steeltoe-site/source/docs/steeltoe-discovery.html.markdown

 2016-06-01T09:14:21.41-0600 [CELL/0]     OUT Container became healthy
 ```

+On Windows cells, you should see something slightly different but with the same information.

-#### 1.1.2.5 What to expect
+#### 1.1.2.5 View Fortunes

-Fire up a browser and hit <http://fortuneui.x.y.z/> where `x.y.z` corresponds to the Cloud Foundry application domain that you are operating under.
+Start a browser and visit <http://fortuneui.x.y.z/> where `x.y.z` corresponds to the Cloud Foundry application domain that you are operating under.

-You should see your fortune displayed.
+You should see your fortune.
 Refresh the browser to see a new fortune.

-### 1.1.3 Understand Sample
+### 1.1.3 Understanding the Sample

-Fortune-Teller-Service was created using the .NET Core tooling `webapi` template ( i.e. `dotnet new webapi` ), and then modifications were made to add the Steeltoe frameworks.
+Fortune-Teller-Service was created with the .NET Core tooling `webapi` template (`dotnet new webapi`), and then modifications were made to add the Steeltoe frameworks.

 To understand the Steeltoe related changes to the generated template code, examine the following files.
-There are various other files added to the project that pertain the the application, but do not directly interact with the Steeltoe Discovery client.

-* `Fortune-Teller-Service.csproj` - Contains `PackageReference` for Steeltoe NuGet `Pivotal.Discovery.Client`
+* `Fortune-Teller-Service.csproj`: Contains the `PackageReference` for the Steeltoe NuGet `Pivotal.Discovery.Client`.
-* `Program.cs` - Code was added to the `ConfigurationBuilder` in order to pick up Cloud Foundry configuration values when pushed to Cloud Foundry and to use CloudFoundry hosting.
+* `Program.cs`: Code was added to the `ConfigurationBuilder` to pick up Cloud Foundry configuration values when pushed to Cloud Foundry and to use CloudFoundry hosting.
-* `appsettings.json` - Contains configuration data needed to cause the Steeltoe Discovery client to register the FortuneService with the Eureka server and to NOT fetch service information from the Eureka server.
+* `appsettings.json`: Contains the configuration data needed to cause the Steeltoe Discovery client to register the FortuneService with the Eureka server and to NOT fetch service information from the Eureka server.
-* `Startup.cs` - Code added to the `ConfigureServices()` method to add the Discovery Client as a singleton to the service container.
+* `Startup.cs`: Code was added to the `ConfigureServices()` method to add the Discovery Client as a singleton to the service container.
 Additionally, code was added to the `Configure()` method to cause the Discovery Client to start communicating with the Eureka Server.

+Various other files that pertain to the application were added to the project, but they do not directly interact with the Steeltoe Discovery client.

-Fortune-Teller-UI was created using the .NET Core tooling `mvc` template (i.e. `dotnet new mvc`), and then modifications were made to add the Steeltoe frameworks.
+Fortune-Teller-UI was created with the .NET Core tooling `mvc` template (`dotnet new mvc`), and then modifications were made to add the Steeltoe frameworks.

 To understand the Steeltoe related changes to the generated template code, examine the following files:

-* `Fortune-Teller-UI.csproj`- Contains `PackageReference` for Steeltoe NuGet `Pivotal.Discovery.Client`
+* `Fortune-Teller-UI.csproj`: Contains the `PackageReference` for the Steeltoe NuGet `Pivotal.Discovery.Client`.
-* `Program.cs` - Code was added to the `ConfigurationBuilder` in order to pick up Cloud Foundry configuration values when pushed to Cloud Foundry and to use CloudFoundry hosting.
+* `Program.cs`: Code was added to the `ConfigurationBuilder` in order to pick up the Cloud Foundry configuration values when pushed to Cloud Foundry and to use CloudFoundry hosting.
-* `appsettings.json` - Contains configuration data needed to cause the Steeltoe Discovery client to NOT register as a service, but yet it will still fetch service information from the Eureka server.
+* `appsettings.json`: Contains the configuration data needed to cause the Steeltoe Discovery client to NOT register as a service, yet it still fetches service information from the Eureka server.
-* `Startup.cs`- Code added to the `ConfigureServices()` method to add Discovery Client as a singleton to the service container.
-Additionally, code was added to the `Configure()` method to cause the Discovery Client to start communicating with the Eureka Server.
+* `Startup.cs`: Code was added to the `ConfigureServices()` method to add the discovery client as a singleton to the service container.
+Additionally, code was added to the `Configure()` method to cause the discovery client to start communicating with the Eureka Server.
-* `FortuneService.cs` - Contains code used to fetch the fortune from the FortuneService.
-Uses injected `IDiscoveryClient` together with the `DiscoveryHttpClientHandler` to do the service lookup and to issue the HTTP GET request to the Fortune-Teller-Service.
+* `FortuneService.cs`: Contains code used to fetch the fortune from the FortuneService.
+Uses an injected `IDiscoveryClient`, together with the `DiscoveryHttpClientHandler`, to do the service lookup and to issue the HTTP GET request to the Fortune-Teller-Service.

 ## 1.2 Usage

-You should have a good understanding of how the new .NET [Configuration service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) works before starting to use the client.
+You should know how the new .NET [Configuration service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) works before starting to use the client.
 A basic understanding of the `ConfigurationBuilder` and how to add providers to the builder is necessary in order to configure the client.

-You should also have a good understanding of how the ASP.NET Core [Startup](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) class is used in configuring the application services and the middleware used in the app.
-Specifically pay particular attention to the usage of the `Configure()` and `ConfigureServices()` methods.
+You should also know how the ASP.NET Core [Startup](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) class is used in configuring the application services and the middleware used in the app.
+Pay particular attention to the usage of the `Configure()` and `ConfigureServices()` methods.

 You should also have a good understanding of the [Spring Cloud Eureka Server](http://projects.spring.io/spring-cloud/).

-In order to use the Steeltoe Discovery client you need to do the following:
+In order to use the Steeltoe Discovery client, you need to do the following:

 * Add appropriate NuGet package reference to your project.
 * Configure the settings the Discovery client will use to register services in the service registry.